ShahriyarR/MySQL-AutoXtraBackup/docs/advance_features.rst

 Decompressing and Decrypting backups
 ------------------------------------

-As you read from Advance Backup features, we took Compressed and Encrypted backups.
+We took Compressed and Encrypted backups.
 It is time to prepare them.
 AutoXtraBackup will prepare all backups automatically, by first decrypting then decompressing step-by-step.

 We have 2 incremental backups: